21-Page Orthodontics Template Customisation in 43 Days — White-Label for a US Marketing Agency

 Page health at handoff 21 / 21 completed URLs returned HTTP 200 in the sitemap audit

-The outcome, restated plainly: the agency’s Figma was implemented against their branded template across 21 pages and 10 templates, over 43 calendar days, inside the 39-hour estimate.
+Net result: we implemented the agency’s Figma against their branded template across 21 pages and 10 templates, over 43 calendar days, inside the 39-hour estimate.

 Process